cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 ---

-Let's modify the downloaded `manifest.yaml` to include `namespace` args.
-Below provided block is just a snippet, so edit the downloaded file in place and adjust only the `namespace` argument
+Let's modify the downloaded `manifest.yaml` to include `DISCOVERY_NAMESPACES` environment variable.
+Below provided block is just a snippet, so edit the downloaded file in place and add only the `DISCOVERY_NAMESPACES` argument to the list of `env` variables:

 ```yaml
 apiVersion: apps/v1